Seminal Orchestral Woodwinds

 After a decade of exhaustive sampling, and four years spent capturing our finest woodwind players, Spitfire are proud to present Symphonic Woodwinds.
-It is a definitive collection of orchestral woods recorded and 'deep sampled' at Air Studios, London.
+It is a definitive collection of orchestral woodwind recorded and deep sampled at Air Studios, London.
 Featuring multiple dynamics, vibrato control, numerous round robins and a variety of traditional and more esoteric articulations (clarinet flutter tongue? tick!).
-Not only does SSW feature the usual suspects, our deep sampling has been extended through the extraordinary lesser used areas of the wood choir, alto and bass flutes, contrabass clarinets to name but three!
+Not only does SSW feature the usual suspects, our deep sampling has been extended through the extraordinary lesser used areas of the wood choir, alto and bass flutes and contrabass clarinets, to name but three!

 Originally released in modules as part of the BML (British Modular Library) project, Spitfire Symphonic Woodwinds is a rationalisation of these numerous, deep sampled components, along with many improvements, including a host of new articulations (totalling an additional 30% of content).
 We've created a more affordable entry into what we believe to be the finest orchestral woodwinds library available today.